 All members of staff and volunteers have a duty to safeguard our children's welfare and must therefore familiarise themselves, and comply, at all times with these policies.
 All staff are aware that safeguarding incidents can happen at any time and anywhere and are required to be alert to any possible concerns.
 Further, they should understand that safeguarding issues are rarely a stand-alone event; multiple issues will overlap with one another.
-Although referrals are usually passed to the Designated Lead Persons for Child Protection, all members of the Pre-School are aware that anyone can refer a child to the Multi Agency Safeguarding Hub (MASH) if necessary.
+Although referrals are usually passed to the Designated Safeguarding Lead (DSL), all members of the Pre-School are aware that anyone can refer a child to the Dudley Children's Front Door (Previously MASH) if necessary.